python-sdbus/python-sdbus/docs/proxies.rst

         First element of tuple is notification id.

-        Second elemt is the index of the action invoked.
+        Second element is the index of the action invoked.
 Matches the index of passed list of actions.

     .. py:attribute:: notification_closed
         :type: Tuple[int, int]